The Max Planck Institute for Comparative and International Private Law

 Key Research Areas of the Institute

-The Institute has clustered its research into four particular areas of focus:
+The Institute has clustered its research into five particular areas of focus:

 - Commercial, Company and Capital Market Law